Ural owl: Mammals

-Shrews of nearly 20 species are taken more or less throughout the Ural owl’s range.
-Although not significant typically in the prey mass for the owls, the taking of shrews may allow the owls to stave off hunger.Vrezec, A. (2001).
-Winter diet of one female Ural Owl (Strix uralensis) at Ljubljansko barje (central Slovenia).
-Buteo, 12, 71-76.
+Shrews of nearly 20 species are taken more or less throughout the Ural owl's range.
+Although not significant typically in the prey mass for the owls, the taking of shrews may allow the owls to stave off hunger.
 The smallest mammal and vertebrate prey known to be taken by Ural owls is the Eurasian least shrew (Sorex minutissimus), which has a median adult body mass of about 2.5 g.
 Other small mammals taken normally in rather low volume by Ural owls are bats, flying squirrels and weasels.
 Larger mammals are taken as well by Ural owls, and can be considered occasional supplemental prey despite often being significant in the prey biomass.
-The species takes mammalian prey larger than the typical voles and mice far less so than in larger owls such as eagle-owls.Korpimäki, E., Huhtala, K., & Sulkava, S. (1990).
-Does the year-to-year variation in the diet of eagle and Ural owls support the alternative prey hypothesis?
-Oikos, 47-54.
+The species takes mammalian prey larger than the typical voles and mice far less so than in larger owls such as eagle-owls.
 Among these are a few species of squirrel, most of which weigh more than 200 g as adults, in Europe exclusively the far-ranging red squirrel (Sciurus vulgaris), as well as rats, especially the 300 g brown rat (Rattus norvegicus) which made up nearly 20% of the diet in a Hokkaido study.
 Adult hedgehogs of a couple species are opportunistically taken at times in Europe and European hedgehogs (Erinaceus europaeus) taken in Finland were estimated to average about 652 g.
 Introduced muskrats (Ondatra zibethicus), which weigh on average an estimated 1000 g when caught, are also taken in Finnish studies.
 They have been known to prey upon the Japanese giant flying squirrel (Petaurista leucogenys), which weighs around a median of 1150 g.
 One large mammalian prey widely associated with Ural owls are hares, though they seldom occur in substantial numbers in the diet, they appear to be opportunistically taken in most parts of the range.
 As much as nearly 25% of their biomass may be hares and hares are the largest known prey to be taken by Ural owls.
 While hunting hares, Ural owls usually focus their hunts on relatively young specimens.
-In Europe, both European hares (Lepus europaeus) and, especially, mountain hares (Lepus timidus) may be hunted.
+In Europe, both European hares (Lepus europaeus) and, especially, mountain hares (L. timidus) may be hunted.
 The mean size of mountain hares taken in Finland have variously been estimated at 173 to 2000 g, with a common median being about 500 g.
-Exceptionally, Ural owls may take even adult mountain hares, which average about 2900 g, but this may be unconfirmed.Angerbjörn, A. (1995).
-Lepus timidus.
-Mammalian species, (495), 1-11.
-Japanese hares (Lepus brachyurus) may also be taken in Japan as well.
+Exceptionally, Ural owls may take even adult mountain hares, which average about 2900 g, but this may be unconfirmed.
+Japanese hares (L. brachyurus) may also be taken in Japan as well.